House Un-American Activities Committee: McCormack–Dickstein Committee (1934–1937)

-From 1934 to 1937, The committee, now named the Special Committee on Un-American Activities Authorized to Investigate Nazi Propaganda and Certain Other Propaganda Activities, chaired by John William McCormack (D-Mass.) and Samuel Dickstein (D-NY), held public and private hearings and collected testimony filling 4,300 pages.
+From 1934 to 1937, the committee, now named the Special Committee on Un-American Activities Authorized to Investigate Nazi Propaganda and Certain Other Propaganda Activities, chaired by John William McCormack (D-Mass.) and Samuel Dickstein (D-NY), held public and private hearings and collected testimony filling 4,300 pages.
 The Special Committee was widely known as the McCormack–Dickstein committee.
 Its mandate was to get "information on how foreign subversive propaganda entered the U.S. and the organizations that were spreading it."
 Its records are held by the National Archives and Records Administration as records related to HUAC.

 In 1934, the Special Committee subpoenaed most of the leaders of the fascist movement in the United States.
 Beginning in November 1934, the committee investigated allegations of a fascist plot to seize the White House, known as the "Business Plot".
 Contemporary newspapers widely reported the plot as a hoax.
-However contemporary sources and some of those involved, such as Gen. Smedley Butler, confirmed the validity of such a plot.
+While historians have questioned whether a coup was actually close to execution, most agree that some sort of "wild scheme" was contemplated and discussed.

-It has been reported that while Dickstein served on this committee and the subsequent Special investigation Committee, he was paid $1,250 a month by the Soviet NKVD, which hoped to get secret congressional information on anti-communists and pro-fascists.
-A 1939 NKVD report stated Dickstein handed over "materials on the war budget for 1940, records of conferences of the budget subcommission, reports of the war minister, chief of staff and etc." However the NKVD was dissatisfied with the amount of information provided by Dickstein, after he was not appointed to HUAC to "carry out measures planned by us together with him."
+It has been reported that while Dickstein served on this committee and the subsequent Special Investigation Committee, he was paid $1,250 a month by the Soviet NKVD, which hoped to get secret congressional information on anti-communists and pro-fascists.
+A 1939 NKVD report stated Dickstein handed over "materials on the war budget for 1940, records of conferences of the budget sub commission, reports of the war minister, chief of staff and etc." However the NKVD was dissatisfied with the amount of information provided by Dickstein, after he was not appointed to HUAC to "carry out measures planned by us together with him."
 Dickstein unsuccessfully attempted to expedite the deportation of Soviet defector Walter Krivitsky, while the Dies Committee kept him in the country.
 Dickstein stopped receiving NKVD payments in February 1940.